 Uttar Pradesh: Dalit boy beaten up and forced to lick feet, eight arrested

-The teenager and his mother went to the Kotwali police station to register a complaint after a video of the assault went viral on social media.
+The teenager and his mother registered a police complaint after a video of the assault went viral.

-Eight people were arrested in Uttar Pradesh’s Rae Bareli after a video of a Dalit teenager being assaulted and made to lick the feet of one of the accused went viral on social media, officials said on Tuesday, reported PTI.
+Eight people were arrested in Uttar Pradesh’s Rae Bareli after a video of a Dalit teenager being assaulted and made to lick the feet of one of the accused men went viral on social media, officials said on Tuesday, reported PTI.

 According to the police, the boy is a Class 10 students and lives in Jagatpur town.
 On April 10, he was taken to Ramlila Maidan on a motorcycle by his friend.
-The police added that he was later taken towards Salon Road, from where accused people took him to a garden.

-The accused men beat him up in the garden and also humiliated him.
+The police added that he was later taken to a different location and then to a garden, where the accused men beat him up and humiliated him.

-A video of the boy licking the feet of a man was recorded and later shared on social media.
+The teenager and his mother registered a police complaint after a video of the assault went viral.

 The boy told The Indian Express that he does not know any of the accused persons.
 “I don’t know them and I don’t know why they assaulted me,” he added.
 “After beating me up, they left me there and later, I was rescued by some people.”